LiskArchive/lisk-legacy-docs/packages/cryptography/cryptography.md

 export NACL_FAST=enable
 ```

-To switch back to [TweetNaCl.js](https://github.com/dchest/tweetnacl-js) library, which is slower but can also be executed on client-side, set it to `disable`:
+To switch back to the default library [TweetNaCl.js](https://github.com/dchest/tweetnacl-js), which is slower but can also be executed on client-side, set it to `disable`:

 ```bash
 export NACL_FAST=disable